7. The Chariot

 Reversed

 When The Chariot is reversed, it’s less “unstoppable force” and more “lost GPS signal.”
-Maybe you’re spinning your wheels, charging ahead with no real destination, or maybe you’ve handed the reins to someone else and then wondered why you feel like a passenger in your own life.
+Maybe you’re spinning your wheels in doughnuts, charging ahead with no real destination, or maybe you’ve handed the reins to someone else and then wondered why you feel like a passenger in your own life.
 This reversal signals a lack of direction, scattered focus, or a quiet rebellion against the discipline you know you need.

 Keywords: Lack of direction, control issues, burnout, scattered energy, misalignment.